Canary Breeding Guide

 • Some breeders provide two nest pans in case the hen starts a second nest

-Canary breeders use a unique egg management technique to synchronize hatching.
-This practice sets canary breeding apart from most other bird species.
+Canary egg incubation involves a unique management technique that synchronizes hatching across the entire clutch.
+This practice sets canary breeding apart from most other bird species and is a hallmark of experienced breeders.

 Egg Laying & Dummy Eggs